bruvellu/cephalic-furrow/3-text/furrow.md

 The dynamics of ectopic fold formation differs from the cephalic furrow invagination.
 While the cephalic furrow forms by a progressive invagination, the ectopic folds form by abrupt buckling of the tissue ({@fig:mitotic}E).
-The epithelium simply buckles when compressed by adjacent dividing cells.
+The epithelium buckles when compressed by adjacent dividing cells.
 Therefore, even though the end result of ectopic folds might appear similar to the cephalic furrow, the dynamics and formation process are rather different.

 <!--Concluding mitotic coincidence and buckling-->

-Thus the fact that ectopic fold formation coincides in position and timing with the expansion in the area of dividing cells during mitosis, suggests that local tissue mechanical forces might be at play and causing the tissue to buckle.
+Thus the fact that ectopic fold formation coincides in position and timing with the expansion in the area of dividing cells during mitosis, suggests that local tissue mechanical forces might involved and causing the tissue to buckle.

 ## Ectopic fold formation is facilitated by mitotic domains but driven by the germ band extension